 Other materials that were initially discovered, like tantalum, also gained momentum initially to be manufactured for implants but lost pace later after the full-fledged implementation of titanium alloys.
 Branemark, who originally experimented with tantalum after the observation of osseointegration (because of titanium integration to the bone) in Rabit femurs, switched over to titanium, which began the story of modern-day implants.

-Currently, more than 600 different implant companies exist in the UK and Indian market that cater to the demand-supply of the dental needs as per the quality and pricing of dental implants.
+Currently, more than 600 different implant companies exist in the UK and Indian markets that cater to the demand-supply of dental needs as per the quality and pricing of dental implants.

 Titanium Screw Implants:

 The shape of implants has had a similar evolution through history ranging from being bladed to subperiosteal (implants made of metal framework that are placed onto the bone rather than inside the bone) to the screw-shaped titanium implants that were predominantly used till they finally were implemented that way.